MattPflance/Sunshine/README.md

 ---------------
 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

+Install both the app and wear modules for the appropriate device.

 Support
 -------